-ADHA is involved in advocacy efforts for a variety of policy issues, including the establishment of dental hygiene-bases workforce models and advanced practice dental hygiene, funding for oral health research and programs, the inclusion of oral health services in public clinics, and maternal and child health programs.
+ADHA is involved in advocacy efforts for a variety of policy issues, including the establishment of dental hygiene-based workforce models and advanced practice dental hygiene, funding for oral health research and programs, the inclusion of oral health services in public clinics, and maternal and child health programs.

 At the national level, ADHA works with policymakers, foundations, stakeholders, the public and the media to promote federal policies that encourage increased availability of oral health care.
 ADHA advocates for better utilization of dental hygienists to improve access and the delivery of high quality, cost-effective oral healthcare.